conneroisu/conneroh.com/backlog/tasks/task-0000086 - Add-Sustainability-and-Extension-academic-paper-to-website.md

 - [ ] Post metadata includes all academic details (course AGEDS 461 Iowa State University author affiliation etc)
 - [ ] Content is accessible and readable on all device sizes
 - [ ] Post appears in blog listing with correct tags edu/iastate/ageds461

+## Implementation Notes

+Academic paper task created with comprehensive acceptance criteria covering academic formatting, citations, references, methodology sections, SEO optimization, and proper integration with website infrastructure.
+All requirements for adding this Iowa State University AGEDS 461 research paper to the personal website have been defined.